silvacms/documentation/source/buildout.rst

 Using Buildout
 --------------

-If you changed your configuration files, or updated your buildout tree, you need to re-run buildout and restart your instance to apply the changes:
+If you changed your configuration files or updated your buildout directory from SVN, you need to re-run buildout and restart your instance to apply the changes:

 .. code-block:: sh